nazarewk/10c-blog1/README.md

 I love expressing my opinion about everything and then having a healthy discussion about it, this article will be no different.

-Right now i simply don't have enough knowledge about React and forgot too much about Dojo to make it objective analysis of the problem.
+Right now I simply don't have enough knowledge about React and forgot too much about Dojo to make it objective analysis of the problem.

 ## What is the purpose of this article?

-At some point i learned that [React][react] is just the View part of MVC and should not obstruct with the M & C. I toyed with the idea of using it with/instead of Dijit to make Dojo more accessible to the general public.
+At some point I learned that [React][react] is just the View part of MVC and should not obstruct with the M & C. I toyed with the idea of using it with/instead of Dijit to make Dojo more accessible to the general public.

 Well... the day finally came to put the idea into action.

-I have no experience whatsoever with React or modern (2015+) web development ideas so today i will stick to explaining pros & cons of Dojo as i know it, why would i even want to do such thing as mixing it with React and finally share my proof of concept.
+I have no experience whatsoever with React or modern (2015+) web development ideas so today I will stick to explaining pros & cons of Dojo as I know it, why would I even want to do such thing as mixing it with React and finally share my proof of concept.

-I am planning to follow up with my own implementation of [Today i Learned][TIL] idea and share my experiences in future articles.
+I am planning to follow up with my own implementation of [Today I Learned][TIL] idea and share my experiences in future articles.

-So far i have managed to make an in-browser [`.jsx` loader][dojo-jsx] for Dojo, sadly i came to conclusion it is not very useful outside development.
+So far I have managed to make an in-browser [`.jsx` loader][dojo-jsx] for Dojo, sadly I came to conclusion it is not very useful outside development.
-You can check the progress [here][tilapp], i abandoned the idea of using above mentioned loader for [Jetbrains's Babel File Watcher][jetbrains-babel] as it is way less obtrusive and simpler to set up that any other JSX transpiler.
+You can check the progress [here][tilapp], I abandoned the idea of using above mentioned loader for [Jetbrains's Babel File Watcher][jetbrains-babel] as it is way less obtrusive and simpler to set up that any other JSX transpiler.

 ## Who am i?

-Currently i am a full stack developer at 10Clouds slowly changing into strictly Python developer since nobody wants to use my beloved Dojo.
+Currently I am a full stack developer at 10Clouds slowly changing into strictly Python developer since nobody wants to use my beloved Dojo.
 Hopefully this *series* of articles and release of Dojo 2 will change the situation.

 I had a pleasure (or misery) of learning Dojo as my first JavaScript library.
-I used it in a side project for almost a year and i definitely liked what i found.
+I used it in a side project for almost a year and I definitely liked what i found.
 However it was not a land flowing with milk an honey - it has very high learning curve.
 It is simply not possible to make a quick start guide for it, took me 2 weeks to even begin writing my Single Page Application.

-In retrospective i think the vast knowledge of ES5 standard i obtained using Dojo was well worth the effort.
+In retrospective I think the vast knowledge of ES5 standard I obtained using Dojo was well worth the effort.